-A boss who tells us off, being mad at our eldest son who is driving us crazy, forgetting a parent-teacher conference: there are plenty of excuses to feel bad when you are a woman!
+A boss who tells us off, being mad at our eldest son who is driving us crazy, forgetting a parent-teacher conference: there are plenty of excuses to feel bad when you are a woman and especially a mother!

 Nobody can deny the fact that women are more openly self-critical than men.
 Despite this, our self-esteem improved over the past 20 years but even more so over the last 10 years, as our power in society increased, both at work and at home.

 This is what Yves Dalpé, psychologist says.
 He admits that women are more likely to devalue themselves but he thinks the trend is reversing.
 “I meet couples in therapy and I can see it, it is as if women had more power within the couple,” he says, adding that we falsely think that men never look at themselves.